We are building fuel-efficient vehicles that fit our customers’ needs and lifestyles.

 - B20 biodiesel, compressed natural gas and liquefied petroleum gas vehicles

-- Extended range electric vehicles like the Chevrolet Volt and Opel Ampera
+- Extended range electric vehicles like the Chevrolet Volt, Cadillac ELR, and Opel Ampera

 - Fuel cell development

 Our vision is to design, build and sell the world’s best vehicles.
 And we’re committed to doing that with our customers and the environment in mind.

 Our engineers are reinventing the automobile, developing advanced technologies that lead to improved fuel economy, less emissions and a reduced dependence on petroleum.
 Whether you’re a student shopping for an economic subcompact or a farmer needing a powerful yet efficient pickup, you’ll find vehicle offerings as diverse as our customers.
 That’s why we don’t have bids on just one winning technology.
 You can choose from vehicles powered by gas, diesel, biofuels and electricity.